agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 can be saved/retrieved into/from the AVL database using the Persistence Manager.

+The data handled by this component are the data sources details (name, type, description, connection details and other parameters, etc.), which can be saved/retrieved into/from the AVL database using the Persistence Manager.

 ## xcube Converter Manager

+### General

 The xcube Converter handles the format conversion from original raster product formats (specific to external data providers or to thematic processing subsystem components) to Zarr format (specific to data cubes).

-### General

 The xcube Converter Manger handles the format conversion from original product formats (specific to external data providers or to thematic processing subsystem components) to Zarr format (specific to data cubes).

+The xcube Converter Manger handles the format conversion from original product formats (specific to external data providers or to thematic processing subsystem components) to Zarr format (specific to data cubes).

 ### Function

 The module manages individual converters from:

 -   formats specific to external data providers,

 -   formats specific to processing subsystem components (such as Sen2Agri, etc.)

-### Dependencies

-The xcube Converter Manager depends on Workspace Management for retrieving the data products and writing data cubes.

-### Interfaces

-The module exposes a Java API (for integration with other Java components)

-### General

-The xcube Converter Manger handles the format conversion from original product formats (specific to external data providers or to thematic processing subsystem components) to Zarr format (specific to data cubes).

-### Function

 The module manages individual converters from: